ziher/ziher/README.md

 ## Copyright / License

-Copyright 2013 Andrzej Stencel, Magda Stożek, Marcin Stożek
+Copyright 2013 Marcin Stożek, Magda Stożek, Andrzej Stencel

 Licensed under the GNU General Public License Version 2.0 (or later);
 you may not use this work except in compliance with the License.